A First Person Account On Coping With Grief And Loss

-There are so many intimate subjects that we find easy to discuss, but talking about how to cope with death, grief and loss can leave us grasping for words.
+There are so many intimate subjects that we find easy to discuss, but talking about coping with grief, death and loss can leave us grasping for words.

 We Google ‘The Five Stages of Grief’ and we quickly realise that we all process the loss of a loved one differently; there is simply no right or wrong way to cope when someone you love dies.